 - Unlimited drop-in classes for the duration of the program (details below)

 - Octopus Garden 300-Hour Training Manual

-- 10% discount off props, therapist treatments and most workshops for duration of the program
+- 10% discount off props, retail items, and most workshops for the duration of the program

-Full tuition payments must be received one month before the start date.
-A full refund minus deposit will be issued if notice to cancel is received at least one month before the start date.
-A 50% refund minus deposit will be issued if notice to cancel is received within 14 days and there will be no refunds or transfers after 7 days prior to the start date.
+- A full refund minus deposit will be issued if notice to cancel is received at least one month before the start date.
+There will be no refunds or transfers after 30 days prior to the start date.
 Please note: These refund policies apply to both payment options, either tuition in full or by instalments.

 Alumni Share Their Experience

 Having only intended to deepen my own personal practice (mission accomplished!), I’ve been pleasantly surprised to find myself developing and teaching a high school credit course “Yoga for Teens: Exploring Paths to Wellness” in a public high school.
 As an experienced teacher, I found the 300 has brought many new dimensions to my teaching – on and off the mat.
 I continue to explore the eight arms of Hatha practice, both personally, and with the young yogis with whom I love to teach and learn. – MA